 Deleting Child Streams

-Remove child streams that are no longer needed or were created in error.Select Stream
+Remove child streams that are no longer needed or were created in error.Parent Stream Protection: Parent streams cannot be deleted if they have associated posts or child streams.
+Remove child streams and unlink posts first.

 Live Stream Management List